-I’m now in the 7th year and, if possible, I’d like to visit your station soon.
+I’m now in the 8th year of The LSP and, if possible, I’d like to visit your station soon as part of a three week run of 9 lifeboat stations.

 - THE PROJECT IN 1 MINUTE